You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 The bread is soft, perfectly moist, and packed with the natural flavor of ripe bananas.

-vegan banana bread on a cutting board with slices
+vegan banana bread with 3 slices cut on a cutting board

-Did you know that banana bread was popularised by excellent marketing efforts from Chiquita (the banana company), who released a Banana’s Recipe book in the 1950s to boost banana sales in the USA.
+Did you know that banana bread was popularised by Chiquita (the banana company), who released a Banana’s Recipe book in the 1950s to boost banana sales in the USA?

 Our vegan banana bread recipe stays faithful to the original, using only simple pantry staples.

-The crumb is easy to slice, moist but not excessively, and you won’t need to bake it for hours.
-It has a naturally delicious banana flavor.
+This vegan banana bread’s texture is light.
+The crumb is easy to slice, moist but not excessively so, and it has a naturally delicious banana flavor.

 Quantities are in the recipe box at the bottom of the page.

-Try to use ripe or overripe bananas to make the best banana bread.
+RIPE BANANAS: To make the best banana bread, try using ripe or overripe bananas.
 Pick the ones with black spots on the peel.
 They are sweeter and easier to mash.

 If you don’t have very ripe bananas, use regular ones and add 1/4 cup of extra sugar.